 Our focus in this article is on Global Medical Evacuation.
 Medjet does offer a Medjet Horizon plan that covers not only Global Medical Evacuation but also crisis response.
-This includes 24/7 Travel Security Response and Evacuation Services due to Political Threat, Terrorism, Natural Disaster, Pandemic, and Violent Crime.
+This includes 24/7 Travel Security Response and Evacuation Services due to Political Threats, Terrorism, Natural Disaster, Pandemic, and Violent Crime.
 24/7 Crisis Response to Kidnap for Ransom, Disappearance, Wrongful Detention, Blackmail & Extortion.
 Trip Intelligence and e-Alerts.
 Legal referrals.
 Emergency medical cash advance.
-We expect the cost is substantial, but we did not explore that.
+We expect the cost to be substantial, but we did not explore that.

 A few common questions people may have

 Yes, Medjet does transport for Covid-19 hospitalizations and other illnesses and accidents that send you to the hospital while traveling abroad.